miawbot/lmao/README.md

 ## Setup
-Suggestions or seen issues?
-Make an issue or merge request regarding referenced issue.

 ### Installation
-Clone the repo on your system.
+Clone the repo on your system:

     git clone https://github.com/frogyushi/topokki

-Then, navigate to the directory and install the npm packages.
+Then, navigate to the directory and install the npm packages:

     npm install

 ### Credentials
-Navigate to `.env.example` and replace placeholders.
-Rename file to `.env` when done.
+Navigate to `.env.example` and replace the placeholders.
+Rename the file to `.env` when finished.

 ## Deployment
-Deploy your instance.
+Deploy your instance:

     npm start